Miitto/Dissertation/Docs/Draft.md

 ```
 I have given 5 days to implement the core render framework as this is the most important part of the implementation as everything else is based on it.
 I believe that 5 days is enough for this as I have already started working on it, and it is nearly at a usable state.
 This covers objective 2.

-All of the meshing algorithms are already implemented and only need to be ported to work with the core render framework.
-This time accounts for the time it will take to port over the implementations to use the render framework, as well as any time taken in the future to tweak the implementations.
+The meshing algorithms are already implemented but need to be ported to use the core render framework.
+This time is for porting over the implementations, as well as any time taken in the future required for fixes.
 Two days have been allocated to implement a method to load in the test scenes to be used for testing.
 This should not take too long as all meshers store their voxel data in a similar structure.
 Part of this period will cover objective 3 and the rest will contribute to objective 5.
 Three days are allocated for creating test scenes.
 This includes smaller detailed scenes to test specifics in a contained environment as well as larger scenes that are created with basic procedural generation.
 Since this project does not focus on detail, these environments do not need to be overly complex.
-The period for automated benchmarking spans the period of all implementations as I intend to implement these tests as I work.
-These two periods will cover objective 4.

 I have a section for dedicating my time to researching raycasting techniques.
 This is in preparation for the implementation afterwards as I feel it best to properly understand what I am about to implement.
 This is tentatively allocated 5 days although I will likely start on the implementation earlier.
 The raycasting implementation and cone traced lighting overlap as they use many of the same techniques that can be reused.
 I intend to start writing the main dissertation after I have finished the port of the meshing algorithms.
 This will allow me to write each section while it is still fresh.
 The time from after cone tracing is finished until a month before the due date is dedicated to any future optimizations I discover from my ongoing research.
 Two weeks of slippage is included and the final two weeks are solely dedicated to finishing the dissertation.
 This will safeguard from tasks taking longer than expected.

 ### Risks
 There is a risk that I will not be able to implement the cone traced lighting in a reasonable amount of time.
-I have allocated time for a decent amount of runover but if that proves to be insufficient then I can abandon this feature without affecting any others.
-While not ideal as I intend to ensure the optimizations are compatible with more advanced graphical techniques, I can fall back to Phong Shading and Shadow Mapping that will be implemented with the core render framework.
+I have allocated time for runover but if that proves to be insufficient then I can abandon this feature without affecting any others.
+While not ideal as I intend to ensure the optimizations are compatible with more advanced graphical techniques, I can fall back to simpler techniques.
+The iterative approach combined with weekly meetings with my supervisor which will help avoid feature creep and to handle unexpected complexity more efficiently.
+The project uses Git for version control and is stored on the cloud using Github.
+This will ensure that no work is lost and any work that causes detrimental effects can be easily reverted.